FueledbyJordan/garrison/README.md

 -f --force    Force the operation.
 Note that this will overwrite existing links and files.

--I "REGEX" --Include "<FILE_NAME>"    Include the provided file or directory.
+-l "FILE_NAME" --Link "<FILE_NAME>"    Include the provided file or directory.
 This can be called multiple times.

--C "REGEX" --Copy "<FILE_NAME>"    Copy the provided file or directory.
+-C "FILE_NAME" --Copy "<FILE_NAME>"    Copy the provided file or directory.
 This can be called multiple times.

--E "REGEX" --Exclude "<FILE_NAME>"    Exclude the provided file or directory.
+-E "FILE_NAME" --Exclude "<FILE_NAME>"    Exclude the provided file or directory.
 This can be called multiple times.

 -g  --generate    Generate a sample config file.
 Redirect the output of this to your config file.